 A year after reaching a 40-year inflation peak, costs in the leisure sector are finally decreasing.
-However, wealthy travelers continue to fuel demand for high-priced international trips.
+However, wealthy travellers continue to fuel demand for high-priced international trips.

 Substantial Decline in Airfares and Car Rentals